-This was the latest verdict in Bangladesh’s International Crimes Tribunal (ICT), which was set up in 2010 to try perpetrators of vicious crimes during the country’s independence struggle in 1971 (that saw Bangladesh split from Pakistan).
-The ICT has inspired an unprecedented protest movement known as Shabagh (named after the busy intersection where hundreds of thousands have gathered this month) that has polarised this South Asian nation of 160 million people.
-Sayedee’s sentence unleashed days of bloodshed in the country’s capital Dhaka.
+This was the latest verdict in Bangladesh’s International Crimes Tribunal (ICT), which was set up in 2010 to try perpetrators of vicious crimes during the country’s independence struggle in 1971 that saw Bangladesh split from Pakistan.
+The ICT has inspired an unprecedented protest movement known as Shabagh (named after the busy intersection where hundreds of thousands have gathered this month) that has polarized this South Asian nation of 160 million people.
+Sayedee’s sentence unleashed days of bloodshed in the country’s capital, Dhaka.
 It has been one of the deadliest episodes of political violence in a generation.

 Sayedee isn’t just a preacher.
-Like most of the accused at the ICT he is a member of the Jamaat-e-Islami party, the nation’s largest Islamic party.
-Sayedee is accused of energetically butchering and raping intellectuals and non-Muslims in the summer of ‘71.
-In one house his comrades are said to have terrorised, they apparently killed everyone they saw and attached the severed head of the chief "infidel" from a ceiling fan.
+Like most of the accused at the ICT, he is a member of the Jamaat-e-Islami Party, the nation’s largest Islamic party.
+Sayedee is accused of energetically butchering and raping intellectuals and non-Muslims during the summer of ‘71.
+In one house his comrades are said to have terrorized, they apparently killed everyone they saw and attached the severed head of the chief "infidel" to a ceiling fan.

 The Shabagh protests are a liberal street festival with a morbid demand.
 Nooses and chants calling for the accused to be hanged have become shorthand for what defines the nation, the unfinished war of identity for a pluralistic liberal society fused with a sense of patriotic betrayal by inept autocrats and politicians.

-Shahidul Haque Mama fought for the nation’s independence and said he witnessed the brutality of Mollah’s crimes first hand.
-“Rape, looting, too many bodies,” he told me, incandescent with memories of 42-years prior.
+Shahidul Haque Mama fought for the nation’s independence and said he witnessed the brutality of Mollah’s crimes firsthand.
+“Rape, looting, too many bodies,” he told me, incandescent with memories from 42-years ago.
 Mollah “is a butcher, I want to see the last judgment for the criminals!”

 The numbers who perished in ’71 are hotly disputed, with revisionists and patriots eager to diminish or swell them as they see fit.
-It is however safe to say that atrocities occurred and that this memory of that strife sits like an ugly canyon between competing nationalist identities, that of the primacy of its Islamic identity as opposed to country’s Bengali or Bangla one, personified by the liberation heroes of ’71.
+It is, however, safe to say that atrocities occurred and that the memory of that strife sits like an ugly canyon between competing nationalist identities, that of the primacy of its Islamic identity as opposed to country’s Bengali or Bangla one, personified by the liberation heroes of ’71.
 Militias allied to Pakistani forces targeted intellectuals and religious minorities with particular ferocity.

 “We didn’t see our martyrs die so that these guys could walk free and stay in politics,” says Ahmed, a protester at Shabagh.

-"Bangladesh's military leaders – Zia and Ershad – each needed to create political support for their unelected regimes.
+"Bangladesh's military leaders—Zia and Ershad—each needed to create political support for their unelected regimes.
 One strategy for attempting to do this was to try to build bridges with the Islamists.
-For example, in 1977 Zia amended the Constitution to replace secularism with a commitment to Islamic values, and Ershad amended it again to make Islam the state religion in 1988.
-Both changes helped to further empower the Islamists, which had reappeared following Mujib's demise in 1975," says Professor David Lewis, author of Bangladesh: Politics, Economy and Civil Society.
+For example, in 1977 Zia amended the constitution to replace secularism with a commitment to Islamic values, and Ershad amended it again to make Islam the state religion in 1988.
+Both changes helped to further empower the Islamists, who had reappeared following Mujib's demise in 1975," says Professor David Lewis, author of Bangladesh: Politics, Economy and Civil Society.

 Sayedee also complained of political interference in the ICT.
-Non-governmental organisations such as Amnesty International and Human Rights Watch have joined Islamist voices in concurrence.
+Non-governmental organizations such as Amnesty International and Human Rights Watch have joined Islamist voices in concurrence.

-Hours of recorded skype conversations of a judge and hundreds of his emails were leaked.
+Hours of recorded Skype conversations with a judge and hundreds of his emails were leaked.
 These suggested that the government was leaning on the judges, among other legal sins.
 The principal judge involved quit as a result in December.
 He was the only man who had presided over the entire case.

 The ICT has also taken its toll on witnesses.
-A defence witness named Sukho Ranjan Bali disappeared as he approached court.
-He had been recruited by the defence, having previously been a prosecution witness.
-His testimony would have “had a devastating effect” on the trial said defence lawyer, Abdur Razzaq.
+A defense witness named Sukho Ranjan Bali disappeared as he approached court.
+He had been recruited by the defense, having previously been a prosecution witness.
+His testimony would have “had a devastating effect” on the trial said defense lawyer, Abdur Razzaq.
 The court has allowed witnesses to give written statements and not appear in court.
 Bali was due to testify that the prosecution made his up.
 He has not been heard from since October.